-- Provides a total of \$13.9 billion (\$13.3 billion General Fund and \$603.4 million other funds) to the California Department of Corrections and Rehabilitation to operate 33 state owned and operated prisons and 1 leased and operated prison with a total prison population of 97,232 (as of June 1, 2022). - Provides \$176.58 million one-time General Fund for COVID-19 related activities in 2022-23 and an increase of \$41.21 million reimbursement authority. - Provides \$6 million to Recidiviz to evaluate parole outcomes over a two year period. - Excludes \$1.5 million General Fund for a consulting contract to repurpose condemned housing areas, making permanent the Condemned Inmate Transfer Pilot Program. - Includes \$10.6 million General Fund annually for three years for the Returning Home Well Program which provides emergency transitional housing services. - Includes \$5 million General Fund in 2022-23 and \$4.7 million ongoing thereafter to permanently fund Bachelor's Degree programs at seven prisons in collaboration with the California State University system. - Provides \$567,000 General Fund in 2022-23 and \$1.1 million through 2025-26 to provide tattoo removal services for people preparing for release or leaving prison gangs. - Provides \$34.35 million General Fund in 2022-23, \$37 million in 2023-24, \$34.7 million in 2024-25, and \$34.8 million ongoing thereafter to expand resources for staff misconduct investigation activities. - Provides \$3.9 million General Fund in 2022-23 and \$4.6 million ongoing to provide administrative support related to Inmate Activity Groups.
+- Provides a total of \$13.9 billion (\$13.3 billion General Fund and \$603.4 million other funds) to the California Department of Corrections and Rehabilitation to operate 33 state owned and operated prisons and 1 leased and operated prison with a total prison population of 97,232 (as of June 1, 2022). - Provides \$199.6 million one-time General Fund for COVID-19 related activities in 2022-23 and an increase of \$41.21 million reimbursement authority. - Provides \$6 million to evaluate parole outcomes over a two year period. - Provides \$500,000 General Fund for a consulting contract to repurpose condemned housing areas, making permanent the Condemned Inmate Transfer Pilot Program. - Includes \$10.6 million General Fund annually for three years for the Returning Home Well Program which provides emergency transitional housing services. - Includes \$5 million General Fund in 2022-23 and \$4.7 million ongoing thereafter to permanently fund Bachelor's Degree programs at seven prisons in collaboration with the California State University system. - Provides \$567,000 General Fund in 2022-23 and \$1.1 million through 2025-26 to provide tattoo removal services for people preparing for release or leaving prison gangs. - Provides \$34.35 million General Fund in 2022-23, \$37 million in 2023-24, \$34.7 million in 2024-25, and \$34.8 million ongoing thereafter to expand resources for staff misconduct investigation activities. - Provides \$3.9 million General Fund in 2022-23 and \$4.6 million ongoing to provide administrative support related to Inmate Activity Groups.

-- Provides \$9.5 million General Fund to continue providing modified work assignments for staff with medical conditions. - Provides \$12.6 million General Fund in 2022-23 and \$18.5 million in 2023-24 only for cellular interdiction to establish an Enhanced Managed Access System at all prisons to stop calls and texts, including newer technologies such as 5G networks. - Includes \$3.1 million ongoing General Fund to support additional Mental Health reporting tasks, a new data validation project related to the Coleman court, and to address increased reporting requests from both internal and external stakeholders. - Provides \$2.1 million ongoing General Fund to augment resources for the privacy office to enhance cybersecurity. - Provides \$4.4 million General Fund in 2022-23 and \$5.2 million General Fund in 2023-24 and ongoing thereafter to address information security and cybersecurity vulnerability. - Excludes six new proposed positions for victim restitution collection services and includes proposed position shifts. - Provides \$5 million ongoing General Fund for the California Prison Industry Authority janitorial expansion and excludes the change in the supervisor ratio. - Provides \$1.1 million for two years for redaction related workload to Chapter 402, Statutes of 2021. - Provides \$11.5 million General Fund in 2022-23, \$16.1 million in 2023-24, and \$17.5 million in 2024-25 and ongoing, to cover the increased cost of moving to a statewide contract for Microsoft End User Licensing Agreement. - Provides \$20 million one-time General Fund for the RIGHT grant to provide capacity building support for community based organizations that provide in-prison programming. - Provides \$75 million General Fund per year for three years to expand community reentry centers and adopt trailer bill language. - Provides \$10 million one-time General Fund for program providers to deliver restorative justice programming in prisons. - Reappropriates approximately \$10 million to extend cost free communications in prisons for two years. - Provides \$3 million one-time General Fund for Designing Creative Futures.
+- Provides \$9.5 million General Fund to continue providing modified work assignments for staff with medical conditions. - Provides \$12.6 million General Fund in 2022-23 and \$18.5 million in 2023-24 only for cellular interdiction to establish an Enhanced Managed Access System at all prisons to stop calls and texts, including newer technologies such as 5G networks. - Includes \$3.1 million ongoing General Fund to support additional Mental Health reporting tasks, a new data validation project related to the Coleman court, and to address increased reporting requests from both internal and external stakeholders. - Provides \$2.1 million ongoing General Fund to augment resources for the privacy office to enhance cybersecurity. - Provides \$4.4 million General Fund in 2022-23 and \$5.2 million General Fund in 2023-24 and ongoing thereafter to address information security and cybersecurity vulnerability. - Provides six new proposed positions for victim restitution collection services and includes proposed position shifts. - Provides \$8.6 million General Fund in 2022-23 and \$10.5 million ongoing for the California Prison Industry Authority janitorial expansion. - Provides \$1.1 million for redaction related workload to Chapter 402, Statutes of 2021. - Provides \$11.5 million General Fund in 2022-23, \$16.1 million in 2023-24, and \$17.5 million in 2024-25 and ongoing, to cover the increased cost of moving to a statewide contract for Microsoft End User Licensing Agreement. - Provides \$20 million one-time General Fund for the RIGHT grant to provide capacity building support for community based organizations that provide in-prison programming. - Provides \$40 million General Fund per year for three years to expand community reentry centers. - Provides \$10 million General Fund over three years for program providers to deliver restorative justice programming in prisons. - Reappropriates approximately \$10 million to extend cost free communications in prisons for two years. - Provides \$3 million one-time General Fund for Designing Creative Futures.